physera/onelogin-aws-cli/README.md

 $ pip install .
 ```

+**NOTE**: Although the pip package is titled "onelogin-aws-cli", the installed binary is named "onelogin-aws-login" (i.e. login, not cli).

 ## Usage

 Running `onelogin-aws-login` will perform the authentication against OneLogin and cache the credentials in the AWS CLI Shared Credentials file.